-Stop trying to “find out who you are.”
+I have realized I need to stop trying to “find out who I am.”
 This expression is overly dramatic, as well as scary, in my opinion.
-To be disconnected from yourself is a terrifying feeling.
-In reality, you already have yourself.
-You do not need to find yourself.
-You are yourself.
-Spend time in nature and stay busy doing the things you enjoy, and you will learn more about yourself in the process.
-This is what I have been doing recently and it’s started to pay off.
-I feel like I am creating myself little by little, and the puzzle pieces have started falling in place.
+To be disconnected from myself is a terrifying feeling.
+In reality, I already have myself.
+I do not need to find myself.
+I am myself.
+I think spending time in nature and staying busy doing the things I enjoy will help me learn more about myself.
+I feel like I create myself little by little, and more puzzle pieces start falling in place.
 How are you creating yourself?

 Is anybody else ever saddened by the fact that by the choices you make and opportunities you take, you’re by default losing out on other choices and opportunities?
 That it’s impossible to live in or even visit all the countries that exist, meet people from every cultural group (some countries having a very large number of subcultures), learn all the world’s languages, work all the types of jobs you want to try out, take all the courses you want to take, obtain an in-depth knowledge of all the topics that interest you, have all the experiences you want?
 To me, this realization is crushing.

 I find it easy to dwell on the things I don’t like about myself.
 However, when I consider my qualities and the things I believe I do well, I find several positive things to say about myself.
 For example, I am passionate, I’m a good writer, I love to learn, I’m a critical thinker, I’m willing to admit when I’m wrong, I’m hardworking, I’m loyal, I’m creative, I’m organized, I help others, and I never give up.